-Stacking your favorite flavors on a flour tortilla and popping them in the oven makes an easy and fun appetizer or an individual snack size pizza for lunch.
-One simple method gives you an unlimited flavor option recipes.
-In this post, you’ll find a few flavor combinations to get you started on your journey of how to make a pizza with tortillas.
+How to make a tortilla pizza?
+Simply stack your favorite flavors on a flour tortilla and pop them in the oven.
+You’ve got an easy and fun appetizer or an individual snack pizza for lunch.
+One simple method gives you unlimited flavor options.

 I made one flavor combination and now I can’t stop.
 We’ve had them for a light dinner, for lunch, and of course served them for parties at our house.
 So easy.

 The first combo I made was a somewhat traditional layering of flavors.
 Pizza Sauce, sun-dried tomatoes and olives, with a not so traditional combination of cheeses, cheddar and soft, creamy goat cheese.

 We loved them so much I made mini tortilla pizza again the next day.

 And then of course, the obsession took over and I started jotting down all kinds of flavor combinations to make in the future.